cvzi/Youtube-Genius-Lyrics-userscript/README.md

 # Youtube-Genius-Lyrics-userscript
 A userscript or greasemonkey script that shows lyrics from [genius.com](https://genius.com/) on [YouTube](https://www.youtube.com/) music videos

+It's primarily designed for Firefox with [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) and Chrome with [Tampermonkey](https://www.tampermonkey.net/).
+General information about userscripts and how to use them can be found at [openuserjs.org/about/Userscript-Beginners-HOWTO](https://openuserjs.org/about/Userscript-Beginners-HOWTO).

 [**Click here to install**](https://openuserjs.org/install/cuzi/Youtube_Genius_Lyrics.user.js)
 Tested with Firefox/**Greasemonkey** and Chrome/**Tampermonkey**.